prairie-guy/ai_utilities/README.md

 The most common use case is downloading images for training vision models.

 ## image_download.py
-Command line download of images (typically limited to 1000) from specified search engine. image_download.py is useful in several respects:
+Command line download of images (typically limited to 1000) from a specified search engine.

+`image_download.py` is useful in several respects:
 - Operates in `headless` mode.
 Can be used without access to a gui browser.
 - Operates from the command line.
 - Scriptable.